-The most obvious difference between a client-server network and a peer-to-peer network is the presence of at least one server.
+The most obvious difference between a client-server network and a peer-topeer network is the presence of at least one server.
 This brings up an issue that needs to be addressed before you encounter it.
-There are two explanations of a client-server network that are commonly used.
+Two explanations of a client-server network are commonly used.
 Both are applicable, so let's cover both.